The Establishment of Davis County Cooperative Society

 As a younger man Elden Kingston was also a dedicated member of the LDS Church.
 He had a strong desire to live the covenant of consecration after promising to do so in the LDS temple in 1932.
 In the Law of Consecration, a person voluntarily dedicates all their time and property to God for the building up of His Kingdom on the Earth.
 Elden attempted to do so by offering all he had to his LDS Bishop and then his Stake President.
 However, the LDS Church was not living consecration at the time and he was refused both times.

 Elden then went to J. Leslie Broadbent, who was the head of the Council of Friends or Priesthood Council organized by John Woolley.
 Broadbent told Elden the Council was unable to accept his offer to consecrate his belongings through them.
 After this final refusal, Elden held onto his desire to live United Order but realized he could not truly live in this condition with just himself or his family.
 He would have to help create a condition where others could join and live it as well.

-On the evening of January 1st, 1935, after returning home late from New Year's dinner with family and friends, Elden and his family took an inventory of all their belongings within their home and took, what they believed to be, an inspired covenant to be consecrated.
-Elden cleaned out a grainery behind his home in Bountiful and designated it as a storehouse where early members could deposit their belongings and then draw them out according to their needs.
+On the evening of January 1st, 1935, after returning home late from New Year's dinner with family and friends, Elden and his family took an inventory of all their belongings within their home and property, great and small.
+Elden, his wives Ethel Gustafson and Afton Brown along with one young son, took what they believed to be an inspired covenant to be consecrated to their Heavenly Father.
+Elden cleaned out an old grainery building behind his home in Bountiful and designated it as the 1st storehouse of the Co-operative where early members could deposit their belongings and then draw them out according to their needs.

-Elden established the Davis County Cooperative Society that could accept consecrated time and properties from individuals who wished to live the by the same principles of Consecration and United Order that he had promised to live by in his visit to the temple.
+From these humble beginnings, C. Elden Kingston established the Davis County Cooperative Society that could accept consecrated time and properties from individuals who wished to live by the same principles of Consecration and United Order that he had promised to live by in his visit to the temple.

 Copyright © Davis County Cooperative Society